-- In rock slope,combination with rock and soil fixing techniques provides stabilization and support for excavation foundations.
+- In rock slope, combined with rock and soil fixing techniques provides stabilization and support for excavation foundations.

-- Protecting channel linings, bridge safety and stabilizing debris flows.
+- It is used for protecting channel linings, bridge safety, and stabilizing debris flows.

-- Rehabilitation of reinforced concrete constructions such as bridges, chemical processing and handling crops.
+- Also, used for the rehabilitation of reinforced concrete constructions such as bridges, chemical processing, and handling crops.

-- Restoration of deteriorating marine constructions such as bulkheads, piers, seas, and so on.
+- Used for restoration of deteriorating marine constructions such as bulkheads, piers, seas, and so on.

 Shotcrete is a possible alternative to superstructure repair (unstructured) and substructure repair (unstructured).

 It is efficient for manual lay-up technique for vertical and overhead tasks using rapid set mortar.